tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/用户指南/策略/语法逻辑/生效条件_intl_en.md

 ### Use Cases

 In many cases, you may need to add conditions to created policies for tighter control.
-Policies only take effect when configured conditions are met.
 Scenario 1: if you want to restrict the access source of users calling a TencentCloud API, you can add an IP condition to the existing policy.
 Scenario 2: when a CAM user calls the VPC peering connection API, in addition to checking whether the user has access to the API and related resources, you also need to check whether the user has access to the VPC associated with the peering connection.